shuxiangru/AC209A_Alzheimers/EDA and Data Preprocessing.md

 ## Histogram

 We plotted histograms for each predictor to look at the distribution of each category.
-To better classify Alzheimer's Disease, we would like to know the relationship of each variable and the diagnosis.
+To better classify Alzheimer's Disease and find predictors that are significant, we would like to know the relationship between each variable and the diagnosis.
 In addition, we would like to know how much data is missing in each category of diagnosis and find the best imputing method based on the result.

 Here are some noteworthy findings:
 - `CDRSB`: All the cognitively normal `CN` patients have a value close to 0.
 As the value increases, it is more likely that the patient has Alzheimer’s disease.
 Cognitive impairment and Alzheimer’s Disease `AD` patients can have different values for these two variables.
 That shows if the value is not 0, then the patient is experiencing some sort of dementia.
-This could be a very strong predictor.
-However, `CDRSB` is actively used to deduce DX and will erroneously inflate accuracy.
+This may be a very strong predictor.
+However, `CDRSB` is actively used to deduce the diagnosis `DX_bl` and will erroneously inflate accuracy.
 We decided to delete this variable along with its slope.
 - `ADAS13`, `CSF_TAU` and `EcogSPMem`: From the plot, it seems that as the value increases, the likelihood of `AD` also increases.
 It indicates high values are associated with Alzheimer’s Disease.
-Three categories are well separated.
+Three categories of the diagnosis are well separated.
-- `RAVLT_immediate` and `Hippocampus` have negative relationship with Alzheimer’s.
-As the value of these variables decreases, it is more likely to get AD.
+- `RAVLT_immediate` and `Hippocampus` are negatively correlated with Alzheimer’s.
+As the values of these variables decrease, it is more likely to get AD.
 - The missing rate is very low overall.
 For the predictors that have missing values, the precentage of missing value is similar across each category.

 Note: The percentage value in the legend indicates the percentage of data that is not missing in each category